uliska/scheme-book/scheme/expressions.md

 the right perspective to understand the matter.
 It is not just an example of a somewhat unusual syntax but rather the core of how Scheme works.

+##### Expressions Apply Procedures

 What we just typed in is not a “command” or “statement” but an *expression*, an expression whose value after evaluation is `29`.
 Formally the expression we typed at the prompt is a *list*, Scheme's most basic and fundamental form of data.
 A list in Scheme is an arbitrary number of elements, grouped by parens.
-The current list has three elements: a `+` sign and two integer numbers, 12 and
-17. Whenever Scheme sees such a list it considers the first element a *procedure name* and tries to call that procedure.
+The current list has three elements: a `+` sign and two integer numbers, 12 and 17.
+Whenever Scheme sees such a list it considers the first element a *procedure name* and tries to call that procedure.
 The remaining elements of the list are passed to the procedure, or - in Scheme-speak - the procedure is *applied* to the remaining elements.
 So in our example we apply the procedure `+`